mattiesosa/BioStatisticsAnalysis/PalmerPenguinsAnalysis.md

 :::

+The first graph is showing the number of penguins that inhabit each island.
+Clearly, the data is not accurate because it is showing that there are only 3 penguins in Dream and 36 penguins in Biscoe.

+The second graph goes a step further than the first and shows the number of penguins in each species on each of the islands.
+We have such little data that the graphs do not seem entirely accurate.

 ## Answering Our Questions

 Most of our questions involve summarizing data, and perhaps summarizing over groups.
 We can summarize data using the `summarize()` function, and group data using `group_by()`.